-- 1. Identification of the hospice provider that will provide care; - 2.
-The beneficiary's or his/her legal representative's signature acknowledging that he/she has been informed and fully understands the palliative rather than curative nature of hospice care, as it relates to the beneficiary's terminal illness and related conditions.
-The legal representative must indicate the relationship to the beneficiary, date the form and list a daytime phone number; - 3.
-Acknowledgment that certain Medicaid services are waived by the election; and - 4.
-The effective date of the election.
+- Identification of the hospice provider that will provide care; - The beneficiary's or his/her legal representative's signature acknowledging that he/she has been informed and fully understands the palliative rather than curative nature of hospice care, as it relates to the beneficiary's terminal illness and related conditions.
+The legal representative must indicate the relationship to the beneficiary, date the form and list a daytime phone number; - Acknowledgment that certain Medicaid services are waived by the election; and - The effective date of the election.
 This date must not be earlier than the date of the election statement and the beneficiary's or legal representative's signature.
 The beneficiary or legal representative must enter the date of admission on the top portion of the form.
 Hospice providers cannot complete this section.
-Forms submitted that do not meet this requirement will be considered incomplete.
+Forms submitted not meeting this requirement will be considered incomplete.

 The hospice election statement must include the patient's choice of attending physician after the election of hospice services.
 The beneficiary has the option to keep his or her current physician after hospice has been elected or designate a physician member of the hospice team to act as their attending physician once hospice services have been elected.
 The election form should include an acknowledgement by the beneficiary (or legal representative) that the designated attending physician or NP was the beneficiary's (or legal representative's) choice.

 In cases where a beneficiary signs the NOE form with an "X"; there must be two witnesses to sign next to his/her mark.
 The witnesses must also indicate relationship to the beneficiary and list daytime phone numbers.
 Hospice provider representatives cannot sign as witnesses.
 Verbal elections are prohibited.
-ISSUED: 02/07/22 REPLACED: 10/08/21 CHAPTER 24: HOSPICE SECTION 24.2: ELECTION OF HOSPICE CARE PAGE(S) 12 Legal Representatives When known relatives exist but persons other than relatives sign the BHSF Form Hospice-Notice of Election, the non-relative must have legal rights (e.g. a medical power of attorney) to make medical decisions for beneficiaries who are physically or mentally incapacitated.
-Proof of these rights must be submitted at the time the election for hospice is made.
-Verbal elections are prohibited.
-Definition of Relatives For purposes of this section, a relative is defined as all persons related to the beneficiary by virtue of: - 1.
-Blood; - 2.
-Marriage; - 3.
-Adoption; or - 4.
-Court appointed legal guardians.